cgarvey/ios-commandline-deploy/README.md

 iOS Command-line Deploy
 =======================

-This Bash script will compile your iOS app, and copy (SCP) it to a configured server.
+This Bash script will compile your iOS app, sign it, generate a `.plist` file suitable for Ad-hoc distribution, and copy (SCP) it to configured destinations.

 Please note, this script suits a very subjective build/release process that might not suit your project / organisation.